Testbild-synth/super-sweet-16/README.md

-# "Super Sweet 16" 16-step knob-per-function sequencer Module for eurorack
+# "Super Sweet 16" 16 Step Knob-per-function Sequencer Module for Eurorack
 For a while now I've been looking for a through hole diy eurorack sequencer that is as hands-on as the Baby8 but with comfort features you would maybe not have with an analog/cmos design.
 The outcome of my struggle is this module.
 It is a 16-step sequencer with the following functions:
 - variable sequence length up to 16 steps